androiddevelopersindore/Support_v4_NineOldAndroids/Readme.md

 tx.setTransition(FragmentTransaction.TRANSIT_FRAGMENT_OPEN);
 ```

-***

 ###<a name="pager"></a>PageTransformer

 The standard ViewPager ignores [PageTransformers][3] in pre-HoneyComb API levels.
-This library supports implementing PageTransformers with NineOldAndroids.
+This library supports implementing PageTransformers with [NineOldAndroids][1].
 Just *use ViewHelper instead of the View properties*.
 For example:

 ```java
 /**